lterlemez/Excel-VBA--statistik/VBA_Statistics/README.md

     ElseIf veri.Rows.Count = 1 Then
         n = veri.Columns.Count
     Else
-        MsgBox "Veriniz satır veya sütun şeklinde olmalı!"
-               '"Your data must be in rows or columns!"
+        MsgBox "Veriniz satır veya sütun şeklinde olmalı!" '/"Your data must be in rows or columns!"
     End If
     With WorksheetFunction
         Select Case metot